April 6, 2017 / Esther Choy

 But, it turned out, she was wrong.
 A few days later, the man who had flipped his chair over backwards called her and offered her the internship.

-Many of us are wrong about our impressions of how an interview went.
-Sometimes even when they go in a bizarre direction—like Diane’s—we still land the job or get admitted to our MBA program of choice.
+Sometimes even when interviews go in a bizarre direction—like Diane’s—we still land the job or get admitted to our MBA program of choice.
 Sometimes when we analyze and re-analyze and think we did everything right, we don’t make the cut.
 But one thing’s for sure—between interview and callback we spend a lot of time analyzing.

 What Not To Do